A corner of a room with large green leafy plants, a woven rattan chair, and a decorative white pillow with textured pom-poms.

 Work with me

 Starting therapy can feel intimidating, especially if you’ve been dismissed, misunderstood, or let down in the past.
-But over time, it can become something different — a space where you feel safe enough to exhale, reflect, and begin to reconnect with yourself.
+But over time, it can become something different — a space where you feel safe enough to exhale, reflect, and begin to make sense of your experience.

 Clients often describe me as warm, grounded, and real.
 I bring both lived experience and clinical training to the work we do together.
-I’m here to help you process big emotions, challenge old narratives, and begin shaping a life that feels more honest, spacious, and aligned with who you truly are.
+I support you to sit with big emotions, gently question old narratives, and feel more empowered to make changes that feel meaningful and manageable, at your pace.

 Some of the areas I support clients with include: